Miss Universe Harnaaz Sandhu talks about her Bollywood debut plans, doesn't want to be a "normal actress" - ExBulletin

 Miss Universe Harnaaz Sandhu talks about her Bollywood debut plans, doesn’t want to be a “normal actress”

-Miss Universe Harnaaz Sandhu shared her enthusiasm for what awaits her on her trip and also spoke of venturing into Bollywood.
+Bombay (Maharashtra) [India], Dec 23 (ANI): Miss Universe Harnaaz Sandhu shared her excitement for what awaits her on her trip and also spoke of venturing into Bollywood.

 Harnaaz, who already has two Punjabi movies coming up in her chat, is hoping to venture into Bollywood soon.